How SaaS, IaaS, and PaaS Solutions Can Help Businesses Recover from COVID-19 Impact

 SaaS and IaaS Dominance and the Rising Use of PaaS Services

-also confirms the dominant role of public cloud services with an expected 6.3% market growth in 2020.
+The latest Gartner forecast also confirms the dominant role of public cloud services with an expected 6.3% market growth in 2020.
 Enterprise SaaS products are likely to leave behind on-prem solutions due to their flexible pricing, instant access to extended functionality, constant updates, minimum customization and support needed.
 All this leads to reduced resources and higher cost savings.

 Case in point: Infopulse’s client, a large pharmaceutical firm Darnitsa, moved their on-prem IT systems and legacy IT Infrastructure to Azure IaaS, PaaS services, and a modern SaaS cloud service Microsoft Office 365, thus achieving the highest value from managing documents, working with email and communication tools.
 This migration also allowed for dynamic scalability, optimized functionality, and internal systems operability.